 The automobile is the major transportation mode in the Northeast.
-There is limited bus service for the area.
-Per information from the 2019 Clatsop County Housing Strategies Report, 39% of working residents work somewhere outside of Clatsop County.
-Of the jobs available within the county, 70% are filled by persons who live within the county.
-However, if that data is more finely filtered by employment within incorporated areas, the majority of those positions are held by non-residents of the city where the job is located.
-This indicates that while people may reside in one area of the county, they are commuting to employment in other parts of the county.
-In unincorporated Clatsop County Most residents live within 10-15 minutes of their employment and shopping areas and bicycling and walking is not always feasible.
-There is no designated bike route in the Northeast but one is planned which would follow U.S. Highway 30 from Portland to Astoria to be called the Portland Astoria Loop.
+There is limited no bus service planned for the area and no other transit facility is available to residents of the area or employees of the mill.
+Most residents live within 10-15 minutes of their employment and shopping areas and bicycling and walking is not always feasible.
+There is no designated bike route in the Northeast but one is planned which would follow U.S. Highway 30 from Portland to Astoria to be called the Portland-Astoria Loop.
 Because of the recent gas shortage, County residents are urged to limit traveling and carpool whenever possible.
 Although other modes of travel service are not planned, major employers could contribute a great deal in reducing consumption in the area through organized carpooling or vanpooling.